conversejs/converse.js/docs/source/setup.rst

         Line Number 6, Column 3: bosh-anon:6:3
         Also ERROR: request id 12.2 error 504 happened

+    Then your BOSH proxy is returning an HTML error page (for a 504 error in the above example).

-    Then it might be because your webserver and BOSH proxy have the same timeout for BOSH requests.
+    This might be because your webserver and BOSH proxy have the same timeout for BOSH requests.
 Because the webserver receives the request slightly earlier, it gives up a few microseconds before the XMPP server’s empty result and thus returns a 504 error page containing HTML to browser, which then gets parsed as if its